Industry Platform

 A medical-device cable assembly is held to a different bar than industrial wiring.
 It may touch a patient, carry low-millivolt physiological signals next to switching electronics, survive hundreds of autoclave, EtO or gamma reprocessing cycles, and route fine-gauge 30–42 AWG conductors — or a dense bundle of micro-coaxes — through a handheld probe.
 The material, the documentation and the test plan all have to match the device risk, not a catalog default.
 That is why our quoting starts from patient-contact classification, cleaning chemistry and sterilization method before a single conductor is selected.
 For a custom build, see our custom medical cable assembly service.

 Across a medical system the wiring changes job at every stage: biocompatible patient leads on a bedside monitor, high-density micro-coaxial cable assemblies inside an ultrasound or endoscopic probe, high-flex harnesses in robotic surgical arms, and shielded cable assemblies that keep diagnostic signals clean.
 Connector exits are sealed with overmolded strain relief using LEMO-style, ODU and circular medical connectors.
-We build all of these to USP Class VI / ISO 10993 materials and IPC/WHMA-A-620 Class 3 workmanship, under our held ISO 9001 system and an ISO 13485-ready supply chain.
+We build all of these to USP Class VI / ISO 10993 materials and IPC/WHMA-A-620 Class 3 workmanship, under our held ISO 9001 system and ISO 13485 certification for medical wire harness production.

 Applications